September 11, 10:00-16:00 UK time

 Defining and contextualizing language learner autonomy: theory and practice

 Abstract: There seems to be a growing tendency for ‘autonomy’ and ‘autonomous’ to be used without much awareness of their history in language teaching theory and practice.
 The 2021 PCE will address this issue.
 Our plenary speaker, David Little, of Trinity College Dublin, will define language learner autonomy for the 21st century, explaining where his definition comes from, how it is supported by empirically grounded theory, and what it implies for language teaching and learning, whether in classrooms, self-access centres or online learning environments.
 The remainder of the day will explore the challenges that this definition is likely to pose in different educational contexts and geographical locations.
-An interactive poster session will provide opportunities to find out about learner autonomy projects in different countries; a workshop will introduce tried and tested approaches to motivating and empowering learners of all ages, from all backgrounds and at all proficiency levels; and a world café will give participants a chance to discuss possible solutions to the challenges they face in their particular context.
-We’re looking forward to interactive discussions and to generating new ideas with you in Harrogate.
+An interactive mini-presentation session will provide opportunities to find out about learner autonomy projects in different countries; two workshops will introduce tried and tested approaches to motivating and empowering learners of all ages, from all backgrounds and at all proficiency levels; and there will be plenty of opportunities for networking and connecting with colleagues.
+We’re looking forward to interactive discussions and to generating new ideas with you.

-IATEFL LASIG Pre-Conference Event, June 18, 2021 Our 2021 PCE, Defining and contextualizing language learner autonomy: theory and practice, will feature a plenary by David Little, a workshop by Carmen Becker and Annika Albrecht, poster presentations by specialists from around the world, and much, much more!
+IATEFL LASIG Post-Conference Event, September 11, 2021 Our 2021 PCE, Defining and contextualizing language learner autonomy: theory and practice, will feature a plenary by David Little, a workshop by Carmen Becker and Annika Albrecht, mini presentations by specialists from around the world, and much, much more!
 We hope you can join us to learn about… Continue reading 2021 PCE Programme

 Our plenary speaker, David Little, of Trinity College Dublin, will define language learner autonomy for the 21st century, explaining where his definition comes from, how it is supported by empirically grounded theory, and what it implies for language teaching and learning, whether in classrooms, self-access centres or online learning environments.
 About David David Little is… Continue reading Plenary: David Little